skylord73/acts_as_monitor/README.md

     ...
     <%= monitor_tag(@user) %>

-Clicking the icon you'll receive via Ajax the full error/warning list
+Clicking the icon you'll receive, via Ajax, the full error/warning list

 ## Internationalization
 You can localize the output modifing the acts_as_monitor.it.yml, or cloning for the language you prefear.